LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

     > I want to install custom ROM.
 - Wait for grant permissions SMS message.
 Myself, I have waited for 10 hours.
 This time my vary between users.
-- After receiving email go to
+- After receiving SMS go to
     <https://drive.google.com/open?id=0B9wtW2KGOf0RYWhLNG9ybWM3OG8>
     and download old version of Mi Flash tool.
 This is needed for bypass possible error saying that **binding time is too short**.